 The six racy (racist?) vintage Harley tees above raked in whopping $2839.47 on eBay in the last month.
 These days corporations are crucified when their marketing message isn’t politically correct – so collectors of all genres are willing to shell out more for the offensive.

 All but one of the t-shirts above are compliments of The Rocky Mountain Harley Dealership in Littleton Colorado.
 With the exception of the bottom right they all feature various incarnations of their logo on the back.
-The dealership is still going strong to this day – their t-shirt selection still features skulls but way less head.
+The dealership is still going strong to this day – but their t-shirt selection still features skulls… but way less head.
+And Rocky Mountain’s tees get even more offensive here.

 The most taboo vintage Harley tee I’ve seen surface online is from a dealership in San Francisco reportedly owned by the Hell’s Angels.
 It got pulled within six hours of the listing due to eBay’s Nazi/swastika policy.
 But despite the listing’s cancellation by eBay – the seller still managed to field offers and landed $350 for it privately.